deepaktalwardt/interview-prep-cpp/README.md

 #### LeetCode
 82. :white_circle: [541-reverse-string-ii.cpp](LeetCode/541-reverse-string-ii.cpp) _Hint: Swap from `0-k`, then jump to index `2k`._

 83. :black_circle: [1192-critical-connections-in-a-network.cpp](LeetCode/1192-critical-connections-in-a-network.cpp) _Hint: (Tarjan's) Do DFS, and convert undirected edges to directed in the order of DFS.
 Keep track of node ids and lowest id traversable from a node.
 Bridge occurs when id of current node is less than lowest node that can be found by the neighbor._

+84. :large_blue_circle: [207-course-schedule.cpp](LeetCode/207-course-schedule.cpp) _Hint: Topological Sort.
+Keep track of cycles in pre-requisites by checking if the node you're currently checking is in the stack already.
+Remember to visit the node AFTER visiting all its neighbors._